Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 Leg presses are a better choice if you want to avoid spinal loading entirely, remove any trunk and/or upper body musculature from assisting, or you just enjoy this exercise more than hack squats.

-Ultimately, neither exercise has an inherent advantage over the other.
-It simply depends on which one will match your goal and training preferences the most.
+Ultimately, when comparing the leg press vs hack squat, neither of these leg exercises has an inherent advantage over the other.
+It depends on which will match your goal and training preferences the most.

 Related Article: Leg Extension vs Leg Curl: Differences, Pros, Cons.